-The audit of the accompanying financial statements of the IMSA Fund for Advancement of Education as of and for the year ended June 30, 2016 and 2015 was performed by Washington, Pittman & McKeever, LLC.
+The audit of the accompanying financial statements of the IMSA Fund for Advancement of Education as of and for the years ended June 30, 2017 and 2016 was performed by Washington, Pittman & McKeever, LLC.

-Based on their audit, the auditors expressed an unmodified opinion on the Fund's basic financial statements for the years ended June 30, 2016 and 2015.
+Based on their audit, the auditors expressed an unmodified opinion on the Fund's basic financial statements for the years ended June 30, 2017 and 2016.